juji-io/docs/docs/api.md

 look under "subscriptionRoot" - "chat" - "ChatMessage".

-For example, if you want the REP to ask choice questions in your chat, you need to add "display" and "move" fields in the subscription.
+For example, if you want the REP to ask choice questions in your chat, you need to add the fields "display" (for displying the choice question) and "move" (for sending user moves that respond to the choice questions) in the subscription.

 ```graphql
 subscription {